San Luis Potosi Mexico Travel Guide

 Uber and DiDi are widely available and popular.

-Renting a car gives you the autonomy to explore the broader region around San Luis Potosí.
+Renting a car gives you the freedom to explore the broader region around San Luis Potosí.
 Motorcycle and scooter rentals are less common.

-The "Tranvía Turístico" an open-air bus, offers guided tours of the historic center and attractions.
+The "Tranvía Turístico" an open-air bus, offers guided tours of the old town and attractions.

 Not applicable to San Luis Potosí; no boat taxis, cable cars, or funiculars.

 Generally limited.
 Public transport not wheelchair accessible.
-Uneven sidewalks in historic areas.
+Sidewalks that are not level in historic areas.

 Your safety while moving around the city is a high priority.